-About Neuschwanstein Castle: Tucked on the edge of the mountains South of Munich is the crown jewel of Europe’s fairy tale castles and the best castle in Germany, Neuschwanstein (website).
-Meaning New Swanstone Castle, Neuschwanstein (Noy-shvahn-shtine) is an over-the-top castle is so impressive that Walt Disney used it as his model for Sleeping Beauty’s Castle.
+About Neuschwanstein Castle: Tucked on the edge of the mountains South of Munich is the crown jewel of Europe’s fairytale castles and the best castle in Germany, Neuschwanstein (website).
+Meaning New Swanstone Castle, Neuschwanstein (Noy-shvahn-shtine) is so impressive that Walt Disney used it as his model for Sleeping Beauty’s Castle.
 From the alpine setting overlooking a lake, to the timeless design, and lavish interior, you’ll quickly understand why Disney loved Neuschwanstein so much.
-It is not just one of the best castles to visit in Germany, but maybe the best fairy tale castle in the World.
+It is not just one of the best castles to visit in Germany, but maybe the best fairytale castle in the World.

-Along with a guided tour into the depths of Neuschwanstein you will also get to tour King Ludwig’s boyhood castle Hohenschwangau (website) which sits right next door and also made our top castles in Germany list (explained below).
+Along with a guided tour into the depths of Neuschwanstein, you will also get to tour King Ludwig’s boyhood castle Hohenschwangau (website) which sits right next door and also made our top castles in Germany list (explained below).
 Visiting both castles together gives you a lot better insight into the King behind Europe’s greatest castle.
-Just as fun as the castles is taking a paddle boat out onto nearby Swan Lake just like the young King Ludwig did in his childhood.
+Just as fun as the castles is taking a paddleboat out onto nearby Swan Lake just like the young King Ludwig did in his childhood.
 As you leave it is crazy to think that in his day the citizens called Ludwig the Mad King and got upset about his grand projects.
-They even got so mad that they kicked him out of office after getting fed up with his over spending.
-As time has pasted, however, Ludwig has become beloved in Bavaria for the beauty of his projects.
+They even got so mad that they kicked him out of office after getting fed up with his overspending.
+As time has passed, however, Ludwig has become beloved in Bavaria for the beauty of his projects.

-Getting Here: Take train directly from Munich to Füssen (2:05) then either Bus 73 or 78 directly to the Castles’ ticket office (0:10).
-It it is 1:45 by rental car.
-Important Ticket Tip: This is the crown jewel of world-wide Fairytale Castles and therefore are super busy in the Summer, so we highly suggest calling ahead for your tickets you’ll have almost no wait without the risk of getting turned away.
-They also take reservations online here, but it is in German only and confusing.
-Reservations Phone Number: +49 (0) 8362-930830.
+Getting Here: Take the train directly from Munich to Füssen (2:05) then either Bus 73 or 78 directly to the Castles’ ticket office (0:10).
+It is 1:45 by rental car.
+Important Ticket Tip: This is the crown jewel of worldwide fairytale castles and therefore are super busy so it sells out daily.
+We highly suggest reserving your tickets at least 3 days in advance and arrive at will call 90 minutes before your tour time.
+Reservations Online: HERE.
+Reservations By Phone: +49 (0) 8362-930830.

 2. Burg Eltz (Münstermaifeld, Germany):